-- G. Whether Wal-Mart or Lang made any statement, or aided and abetted the making of any statement, they knew or should have known was false or misleading; - H. Whether any of Wal-Mart or Lang's practices were immoral, unethical, unscrupulous, or substantially injurious to consumers; - I. Whether the utility of any of Wal-Mart or Lang's practices, if any, outweighed the gravity of the harm to its victims; - J. Whether Wal-Mart or Lang's conduct violated public policy as declared by specific constitutional, statutory or regulatory provisions; - K. Whether the consumer injury caused by Wal-Mart or Lang's conduct was substantial, not outweighed by benefits to consumers or competition, and not one consumers themselves could reasonably have avoided; - L. Whether Wal-Mart or Lang's conduct or any of their acts or practices violated the Magnuson-Moss Warranty Act, 15 U.S.C. §§ 2103 et seq., the Lanham Act, 15 U.S.C. §§ 1051 et seq., the California False Advertising Law, Cal.
+- E. Whether Wal-Mart's sale of Equate constitutes the sale of "goods" or "business, commerce, or trade," within the meaning of Ark.
+Code Ann. §§ 4-88-102(3), 4-88-107; - F. Whether Equate has actually malfunctioned or a defect manifested itself; - G. Whether Wal-Mart knowingly made false representations about Equate's characteristics, ingredients, uses benefits, alterations, source, sponsorship, approval, or certification or that Equate is of a particular standard, quality, grade, style, or model, within the meaning of Ark.
+Code Ann. §§ 4-88-107(a)(1); - H. Whether Wal-Mart advertised Equate with the intent not to sell Equate as advertised, within the meaning of Ark.
+Code Ann. §§ 4-88-107(a)(3); - I. Whether any of Wal-Mart's practices are unconscionable within the meaning of Ark.
+Code Ann. §§ 4-88-107(a)(10), i.e., whether any practice affronts the sense of justice, decency, or reasonableness; - J. Whether any of Wal-Mart's practices are false or deceptive within the meaning of Ark.
+Code Ann. §§ 4-88-107(a)(10); - K. Whether any of Wal-Mart's deceptive consumer-oriented acts or practices were misleading in a material respect; - L. Whether any of Wal-Mart's practices violate public policy found in Arkansas' statutes or constitution; - M. Whether Wal-Mart made statements concerning Equate's absorption and effectiveness that were likely to deceive the public; - N. Whether Wal-Mart made any statement it knew or should have known was false or misleading; - O. Whether any of Wal-Mart's practices were immoral, unethical, unscrupulous, or substantially injurious to consumers; - P. Whether the utility of any of Wal-Mart's practices, if any, outweighed the gravity of the harm to its victims; - Q. Whether Wal-Mart's conduct violated public policy as declared by specific constitutional, statutory or regulatory provisions; - R. Whether the consumer injury caused by Wal-Mart's conduct was substantial, not outweighed by benefits to consumers or competition, and not one consumers themselves could reasonably have avoided;

+S. Whether Wal-Mart's conduct or any of its acts or practices violated the Magnuson-Moss Warranty Act, 15 U.S.C. §§ 2103 et seq., the Lanham Act, 15 U.S.C. §§ 1051 et seq., the Arkansas Deceptive Trade Practices Act, Ark.
+Code Ann. §§ 4-88-101, et seq., the California False Advertising Law, Cal.
 Bus. & Prof. Code §§ 17500 et seq., the California Consumers Legal Remedies Act, Cal.
 Civ.
-Code §§ 1750 et seq.; the Federal Food, Drug, and Cosmetic Act, 21 U.S.C. §§ 301 et seq.; the California Sherman Law, Cal.
-Health & Safety Code §§ 109875 et seq.; or any other law; - M. Whether Wal-Mart or Lang's policies, acts, and practices with respect to Equate were designed to, and did result in the purchase and use of Equate by the class members primarily for personal, family, or household purposes; - N. Whether Wal-Mart or Lang misrepresented or aided and abetted the misrepresenting of the source, sponsorship, approval, or certification of Equate within the meaning of Cal.
+Code §§ 1750 et seq.; the Federal Food, Drug and Cosmetic Act, 21 U.S.C. §§ 301 et seq.; the California Sherman Law, Cal.
+Health & Safety Code §§ 109875 et seq.; or and other law

+T. Whether Wal-Mart's policies, acts, and practices with respect to Equate were designed to, and did result in the purchase and use of Equate by the class members primarily for personal, family, or household purposes;

+U. Whether Wal-Mart misrepresented the source, sponsorship, approval, or certification of Equate within the meaning of Cal.
 Civ.
-Code § 1770(a)(2); - O. Whether Wal-Mart or Lang misrepresented or aided and abetted the misrepresenting of Equate's affiliation, connection, or association with, or certification by, another, within the meaning of Cal.
-Civ.
-Code § 1770(a)(3);
+Code § 1770(a)(2);